qthompsongit/final_project_bayesian/README.md

 ### 🧠 Why Pediatric CNS Tumors Matter

-Pediatric Central Nervous System (CNS) tumors are among the most clinically significant cancers in children.
+Pediatric Central Nervous System (CNS) tumors represent a critical area of oncological research due to their high prevalence and mortality rates in children.

-Based on the review by **Damodharan & Puccetti (2024)**, three key factors underscore their importance:
+According to a recent review by **Damodharan & Puccetti (2024)**, the clinical urgency is underscored by three key facts:

-* **Most common solid tumors in children**
+* **Most Common Solid Neoplasm**
     > *"CNS tumors are the most common solid neoplasm seen in children."*
-* **Leading cause of cancer-related death**
+* **Leading Cause of Cancer-Related Death**
     > *"They are the leading cause of death from cancer in this group."*
-* **High incidence (~20% of all childhood cancers)**
+* **High Incidence (~20%)**
-    > *"CNS tumors account for approximately 20% of childhood cancers, second only to leukemia."*
+    > *"CNS tumors account for approximately 20% of childhood cancers, second only to leukemia in overall frequency."*

-These characteristics highlight the **clinical urgency** of studying pediatric CNS tumors and motivate the development of models that better characterize risk factors, treatment effects, and early mortality patterns in this vulnerable population.
+#### 📉 The Challenge: Data Scarcity & Research Gaps
+Despite their clinical importance, pediatric CNS tumors remain under-researched compared to adult cancers.
+* **Data Scarcity:** As a rare disease, sample sizes for pediatric tumors are inherently small and fragmented across different institutions.
+* **Limited Analysis:** The lack of large-scale, centralized datasets has historically hindered the application of advanced machine learning models, leaving many risk factors and treatment outcomes underexplored.

+**Why This Project Matters:**
+This scarcity of data necessitates robust statistical approaches.
+Our **Bayesian Hierarchical Logistic Model** is specifically designed to handle these limitations—extracting meaningful signals from limited data while quantifying the high uncertainty inherent in pediatric oncology.

 🎯 2.
 Project Overview